 Ever notice that tether-ball isn’t on school playgrounds anymore?

 That’s because it can hurt people.
 We all rotated around who played whom and I had been letting the kids win when it was my go.
 Zoe wasn’t pleased about that and wanted me to “really use my skills”.
-I played a lot of tether-ball as a kid, and slowly ampted up my game.
-I then waled on the ball for a final wrap around.
+I played a lot of tether-ball as a kid, and slowly amped up my game.
+I then whaled on the ball for a final wrap-around.
 She saw it coming and held her hand up to save her face when it stove her pointer finger straight on, and she screamed bloody murder.
-Way to go mom!
+Way to go, mom!

-The next couple days she dealt with it fair enough.
+The next couple of days she dealt with it fair enough.
 I have a good med kit – stabilized the thing and had our “best morning ever.”
-The next day we went for our bodysurfing day at Typhoon Lagoon and WinterSummerland mini golf, and it still hurt a ton but wasn’t swollen.
-From there we hit the road for home, but ended up spending a day in Tallahassee wandering between three urgent care centers until we found one that took our insurance.
-The finger still hurt badly; and the x-ray tech said it was fractured.
+The next day we went for our bodysurfing day at Typhoon Lagoon and WinterSummerland mini golf.
+Her finger still hurt a ton but wasn’t swollen.
+From there we hit the road for home but ended up spending a day in Tallahassee wandering between three urgent care centers until we found one that took our insurance.
+The finger still hurt badly, and the x-ray tech said it was fractured.

-I hope I’ve inspired you to stay away Disney World as Sucky things can happen to you there.
-Perhaps if you take my advice and avoid the place like the plague, it will be nice and crowd free next time we go.
-Because we will.
+I hope I’ve inspired you to stay away from Disney World.
+Perhaps if you take my advice and avoid the place like the plague, it will be nice and crowd-free next time we go.
+Because we will!
 It’s the happiest place on earth, after all.
 Even a lost kid and a broken finger didn’t end up ruining our fun!